naphane/IPSFoobot/README.md

    ```
    Gets Data points for a specific period.
    string $from 	Time stamp for start of sampling period, e.g. 2014-10-25T00:00:00.
    string $to	Time stamp for end period.
    integer $sampling	Sampling in seconds	(default NULL).
    Returns Array of Data points.

    ----------------------
    ```php
     array FOO_GetDataLast(integer $InstanceID, string $uuid, $from, $to, integer $sampling);
    ```
-   Gets Data points for last period.
+   Gets Data points for last period
    string  $uuid UUID of the Device.
    integer $period Period in seconds before last point to be sampled.
    integer $sampling	Sampling in seconds (default NULL).
    Returns Array of Data points.

 ## 6. Update Script

 A Script with the name "Foobot Update" is added below the Instance.
-This script will be triggered regularly with the interval sepficied in the coifguration settings of teh Instance.
-The script does not need to be updates, even after adding new devices at a later stage.
+This script will be triggered regularly with the interval specified in the configuration settings of the Instance.
+The script does not need to be updated, even after adding new devices at a later stage.

 **Changelog:**
  Version 0.9: